Ukrainian Amateur Football Championship: Current format

+The group stage is formed of a pool of teams that play one another in a standard double-round-robin tournament which spans from fall to spring.
+The playoffs, usually played in June, consist of two match legs, except for the final.

+Promotion to the Druha Liha (PFL League 2)

-All participating teams may apply to be admitted to Druha Liha (Ukrainian Second League) irrelevant to their placement in a given season of the amateur championship.
+All participating teams may apply to be admitted to Druha Liha (third tier), irrelevant of their placement in a given season of the amateur championship.
+The Druha Liha is the lowest tier of the professional three-tier league pyramid structure.

-During the 2017–18 Ukrainian Football Amateur League, 26 teams were split into three groups with top teams advancing to the league's playoffs starting at quarterfinals.

-Previously in 2016–17 Ukrainian Football Amateur League, 24 teams were split into two groups with winners advancing to the final game on a neutral field.
+Previous format

+Before 2016, the format also consisted of multiple stages: the early stages being a multi-group stage with smaller groups, and the final stage was a two-group tournament of four teams in each group.
+The first group stage was played in a double round-robin tournament, while the second group stage was played in a single round-robin tournament on the stadiums of one of the second stage participants.
+The top two winners of each group played one another in the final.
+The tournament was played from spring to fall.

+Historical overview

 Competitions in Soviet Ukraine (competitions among KFK teams)

 Since in 1964, there were established two different championships one among teams of masters (Soviet analog for professional teams) and another among collectives of physical culture (Soviet acronym KFK as representatives of "mass sports", fizkulturniks).
-The very first championship among KFK originally consisted of 5 to 6 groups based on geographic principle.
-Each group consisted of about 8-10 teams and later grew to around 16.
+The very first championship among KFK originally consisted of 5 to 6 groups based on geographic principle and included 26 participants.
+Each group consisted of about 8–10 teams and later grew to around 16.
 All teams within own groups played each other home and away games as per round robin principle.
 Each group winners were advancing to finals which were conducted at predesignated location with a single game round robin tournament.